Andrej-Adamenko/Taskhelper/README.md

 After selecting the desired settings, you should press the "Save" button to save and apply the settings.

+After selecting the channel settings you need to set user tag for this channel by sending the following command:
+* "/set_user_tag {user_tag}", instead of "{user_tag}" you should insert your user tag
+* Example: "/set_user_tag ab", in this case "ab" is user tag

 If you need to change the channel settings, you can use the command "/show_settings" to call the parameter selection menu again.

 ### ***Custom hashtags for specific channels***